Welcome To Nurture Births

 Knowing these basic first aid techniques can help respond effectively in emergencies and ensure the baby’s safety.

 Claire has listened to you…and now provides a ‘nanny’ service for events.
 While your guests enjoy the event I will look after their children.
-I am a qualified Nurse and Registered Midwife.
 Relax and enjoy your meal while I look after your baby.
 POA.

-Claire Jones Midwife and mother of two children uses gentle parenting and is able to look after up to 4 children aged 0 to 5 years old.
+Claire Jones, a mother of two children uses gentle parenting and is able to look after up to 4 children aged 0 to 5 years old.

 Art supplies and musical activities are included